bphillips95/Coding-blog/content/blog/linked-list-2/index.md

 As you can see, each node contains 2 values
 1. Its own value
-2. A next property which will point to the next node.
+2. A next property that will point to the next node.

 Now let's create our List